An Inside Look at Generation Gaps in Nursing

 These RNs were born during the Great Depression and World War II.
 They believe in structure and saving since they often went without as children.
 They believe that authority figures should be obeyed and respected and that hard work will eventually pay off.

 These were the members of the original “me” generation.
 They were raised in stable homes with enough of everything, giving them more freedom to choose what they wanted to do with their lives.
 This generation strives for personal and professional growth and works to improve the way things are done.

 Generation X (born between 1960 and 1980)

 With more parents divorced and out of the house, this generation grew up more independent and resourceful.
 They are more comfortable with technology than previous generations and they are always looking for ways to improve the way things are done.
 They also believe strongly in a work/life balance.

 These technologically savvy RNs are committed to making the world a better place.
 They typically have come from smaller families, which means they had more opportunities than other generations.
 They are more likely to look for mentors in the workplace since they were used to having a lot of guidance as children.
 Millennials have embraced a less personal style of communicating, which can be perceived as a lack of interest in a hospital setting.
 They work hard but expect more rewards for their efforts in less time.

 Today’s Issues in Nursing

-Travel nurses, in particular, need to respect the culture of every facility they visit and do their best to accept their colleagues, even if they don’t agree with how they dress or behave.
-Travel nursing assignments provide RNs the opportunity to learn and grow, personally and professionally, and broaden their understanding of how people live in different parts of the country.
+Contract nurses, in particular, need to respect the culture of every facility they visit and do their best to accept their colleagues, even if they don’t agree with how they dress or behave.
+Contract nursing assignments provide RNs the opportunity to learn and grow, personally and professionally, and broaden their understanding of how people live in different parts of the country.